Under the motto of Mustafa Barzani which says that “It is an honor to serve one’s own people,” the BCF started its activities.

 Guided by the motto of Mustafa Barzani which says that “It is an honor to serve one’s own people,” the BCF started its activities.
 The BCF has obtained official licenses from the Iraqi and Kurdistan Regional Governments and the United States licensed the BCF in 2016.

-In the Camp Coordination and Camp Management meeting of the United Nations in April of 2016, the BCF was granted a Consultative Status at the United Nations Economic and Social Council (ECOSOC).
+In Coordination and Management meeting of the United Nations in April of 2016, the BCF was granted a Consultative Status at the United Nations Economic and Social Council (ECOSOC).
 It was also officially registered as a charitable organization in Kuwait in the same year.

 In 2018, the BCF was appointed as the representative of the “Sphere” in Kurdistan and translated the “Sphere” handbook into Kurdish, which is considered to be the framework of that guides global humanitarian efforts.
 It was officially licensed by the British Charity Commission in April of 2020.